sea-cdm/OSEAN-DB/README.md

 ## PELAGIC

 PELAGIC is a module that queries a local OSEAN DB for results.
-There are two variations of PELAGIC, the Pure SQL command to convert into a file, and the ????? uses a template as discussed in the SEA CDM paper.
+There are two variations of PELAGIC, the Pure SQL was used by the paper to generate the file; whiel PELAGIC is used a template to input code into a function.

 ## Use cases